hudmont/xbindkeys-xinput/README.md

 	-f
 	--file
-                use an alternative xbindkeysrc.scm (default is $HOME/.xbindkeysrc.scm)
+                use an alternative .xbindkeysrc.scm (default is $HOME/.xbindkeysrc.scm)

 	-h
 	--help